Balsrepo/main_folder/python3_challenges/README.md

-# Python Challenges from Edabit:  URL Link: https://edabit.com/challenges/python3
+# Python Challenges from Edabit -  URL Link: https://edabit.com/challenges/python3

 All levels are in seperate files and it will be updated periodically !